vembrane/vembrane/docs/fhir.md

                      [vcf] sample {GRCh37,GRCh38}

 positional arguments:
-  vcf                   The file containing the variants. sample                The sample to use for generating FHIR output.
+  vcf                   Path to the VCF/BCF file to be filtered.
+Defaults to '-' for stdin. sample                The sample to use for generating FHIR output.
   {GRCh37,GRCh38}       The reference assembly used for read mapping.